eelcovv/cbsodata/README.rst

     +------------------------------------------+-----------------------+-----------------------------+

 You can plot it with the normal pandas plotting method.
-The whole series of command to make the plot looks like this:
+The whole series of commands to make the plot looks like this:

 .. plot:: ../examples/plot_bars.py